mehulagg/gitlab_test/doc/administration/postgresql/replication_and_failover.md

 uses PostgreSQL 11 by default.
 Therefore `gitlab-ctl pg-upgrade` does not automatically upgrade to PostgreSQL 12.
 If you want to upgrade to PostgreSQL 12, you must ask for it explicitly.

-The procedure for upgrading PostgreSQL in a Patroni cluster is not similar to repmgr.
+CAUTION: **Important:** The procedure for upgrading PostgreSQL in a Patroni cluster is different than when upgrading using `repmgr`.
+The following outlines the key differences and important considerations that need to be accounted for when upgrading PostgreSQL.

 Here are a few key facts that you must consider before upgrading PostgreSQL: